This article contains compensated links; please read my disclaimer for more information

 2. Segway tour – see Malaga’s highlights

 If you want to get a quick overview of the city, take a segway tour.
-You will learn a little bit of history of the town and pass by some of the main attractions that you can explore later.
-The journey we took started next to the Cathedral and guided us through the Alameda Park up to the top of Alcazaba.
+You will learn a little bit of the history of the town and pass by some of the main attractions that you can explore later.
+The journey we took started next to the Cathedral and guided us through Alameda Park up to the top of Alcazaba.
 You will not be able to enter the fortress on the segway tour, but you can always come back for it.
-You can check availability and price for segway tour here.
-The tour is the same as we took.
-Or you can try a scooter tour with “Get Your Guide” (same route).

 3. La Alcazaba – The Moorish Fortress

 Alcazaba is a Moorish Fortress located at the foot of Gibralfaro hill.
 The fortress dates back to the Muslim ruling in Malaga and is a popular tourist attraction.
 What makes Alcazaba unique is the chance to observe Roman, Arab, and Renaissance culture, all within a few yards of each other.
 Alcazaba combines its defensive purpose with the beauty characteristic of an Arab palace and is organized around rectangular patios and spaces around gardens and pools.
 According to the traditional architectural tenets of Granada, the rooms attempt to combine the play of light and shade that the Arab master builders achieved so well.
 The building’s military components make it one of the most important Muslim works in Spain today.
 And perhaps its most effective defense was its location, overlooking the city and bay.
 You can get the tickets to the Fortress near the entrance just behind the Cathedral.
 The ticket cost a few euros.
 Put on some good walking shoes because this place is worthy of exploring.

 If you want to learn more about Alcazaba history, you can go on a private walking tour which includes Alcazaba Fortress.